agravityio/agravity-public-csharp/docs/PublicConfigurationManagementApi.md

 <a name="httpconfiggetfrontendall"></a>
 # **HttpConfigGetFrontendAll**
-> List&lt;FrontendAppConfig&gt; HttpConfigGetFrontendAll ()
+> List&lt;FrontendAppConfig&gt; HttpConfigGetFrontendAll (bool? customonly = null)

-Lists config value only for frontend stored in config table
+Lists config value only for frontend stored in config table.
+Optional to filter for custom values only.

 ### Example
 ```csharp